SwitchSystems/Purifier/README.md

 Soflomo\Purifier is the [HTMLPurifier](http://htmlpurifier.org/) integration for Zend Framework 2.

-It provides a `Zend\Filter\FilterInterface` implementation so you can use HTMLPurifier within your `Zend\InputFilter` classes.
+It provides a `Laminas\Filter\FilterInterface` implementation so you can use HTMLPurifier within your `Laminas\InputFilter` classes.
 Furthermore, a view helper is provided to help purifying html on the fly in view scripts.